POINT REYES NATIONAL SEASHORE: A 9.4 Mile Hike to Fog-Cloaked Tomales Point, with a Brief Stopover to Revel in the Oceanic Power of McClure’s Beach

 We take it all in, trying to fathom the unfathomable wildness of it, gazing in silence, watching in awe, as gigantic swells build up and come crashing repeatedly over the rocks.

 But it barely raises a ruckus among the fifty or so endangered sea lions (Eumetopias jubatus) hanging out at what may be one of their prime rookeries.
-Observing closely through binoculars, I notice several of them have big scars – are they the result of run-ins, close escapes, from great whites?
+Observing closely through binoculars, I notice several of them have big scars – are they the result of run-ins, close escapes, from Great Whites?

 It's easy to see why German naturalist Wilhelm Steller named them sea lions – their tawny hides and Leonid-like bellowing weirdly approximate doppelganger status.

-Protected by the Marine Mammal Protection Act and the Endangered Species Act, Stellers can live up to 20 years or longer, grow up to 11 ft. in length, and weigh more than a ton, and, though generally they prefer an onshore habitat, they regularly travel 250 miles in search of marine edibles (fish, squid and octopus).
+Protected by the Marine Mammal Protection Act and the Endangered Species Act, Stellers can live up to 20 years or longer, grow up to 11 ft. in length, and weigh more than a ton, and though generally they prefer an onshore habitat, they regularly travel 250 miles in search of marine edibles (fish, squid and octopus).

 What a reward, right here in front of our eyes – privy to yet another fantastic wildlife viewing opportunity – imagine that! – two sightings of megafauna in one day within two miles of each other, one if by land, two if by sea!